jaypipes/sqlb/README.md

     if meta, err := sqlb.Reflect(db); err != nil {
         log.Fatal(err)
     }
+    articles := meta.Table("articles")
+    users := meta.Table("users")
 }
 ```

 The `sqlb.Meta` struct is now populated with information about the database,
 including metadata about tables, columns, indexes, and relations.
 You use
 `sqlb.Meta` when constructing `sqlb` Query Expressions.

+We've set two package-scoped variables called `articles` and `users` that refer
+to the "articles" and "users" database tables, respectively.
+We will refer to
+these variables in our `getArticles()` function.

 Let's transform our original `getArticles()` function -- before we added
 support for a configurable number of articles and filtering by author -- to use